Communication from the Commission - Services of general interest in Europe

 Under the Directives, Member States remain free to take the measures necessary, as they always have been, to ensure the security of supply of electricity and gas.
 Any measures taken must, however, be necessary to meet the objectives in question, and may not be discriminatory in nature.
 Member States may, for example, specify the fuel for new electricity generation in the event that reliance on one source becomes excessive, or may take measures to ensure an adequate variety in the source of gas supplies.

-As electricity and gas are essential services, special provisions are necessary to ensure that vulnerable members of society are not disconnected from supply.
-Where markets are fully liberalised, public service standards are maintained through minimum licence conditions.
-If these conditions are not met, the license to supply electricity or gas would be withdrawn.
+as electricity and gas are essential services, special provisions are necessary to ensure that vulnerable members of society are not disconnected from supply.
+Where markets fully are liberalised, public service standards are maintained through minimum license conditions.
+If these conditions are not be met, the license to supply electricity or gas would be withdrawn.